mircealungu/reconstruction/2_Abstraction.md

 Interactive: [Basic Abstraction: Exploring aggregation levels. ](https://colab.research.google.com/drive/1ohvPB_SZeDa5NblzxLAkwmTY8JZRBZe_?usp=sharing).
+- it is not clear what is the right abstraction level (e.g. depth 3? depth 2? some modules depth 1 and some depth 2)

 #### Case Study: ArchLens

-It might even that one needs to apply the *divide and conquer* approach to split the complexity of a system's architecture in multiple, more manageable perspectives.
+For complex systems one needs to apply the *divide and conquer* approach to split the complexity of a system's architecture in multiple, more manageable perspectives.

+One tool that does this is Archlens.

 ```json
     "views": {